 5.Their common name is derived from their distinctive call which resembles a tok tok tok tok dtock-ayy.
 To do the sound justice you’ll have to listen to it for yourself.

 6.Tokays can climb up almost any surface; even glass!
 They can also support their body weight with only a single toe.
-The secret to their amazing climbing feet is not that they’re sticky but that they have millions of microscopic hairs that bond with whatever surface they are climbing up.
+The secret to their amazing climbing abilities lies in their feet which have millions of microscopic hairs that bond with whatever surface they are climbing up.

 7. Every country that is home to these huge geckos seems to have numerous beliefs and superstitions surrounding them.
 Here are a few from Thailand: